 - Geospatial data discovery - Making management of spatial data easy for people to find, share and use

-These work-streams explore a broad range of issues and are intended to balance the need for immediate benefits to the recovery and longer-term foundation building for a regional and national SDI.
+These work-streams explored a broad range of issues and are intended to balance the need for immediate benefits to the recovery and longer-term foundation building for a regional and national SDI.

-Through harnessing web technology, facilitating 3D visualisation, allowing process efficiencies and using open standards, the barriers to information exchange in post-earthquake Canterbury are being addressed.
-The programme will deliver efficiencies to the public and private sectors, new and innovative tools and services that improve the social and economic state and enable the public to be better informed about and more actively participate in the recovery effort.
+Through harnessing web technology, facilitating 3D visualisation, allowing process efficiencies and using open standards, the barriers to information exchange in post-earthquake Canterbury were addressed.
+The programme delivered efficiencies to the public and private sectors, new and innovative tools and services that improve the social and economic state, and enabled the public to be better informed about and more actively participate in the recovery effort.

 How do the projects fit together?